-We now proceed to calculate the dispersion and the spectral weights of the collective excitations of the HEG by the QLCA approach.
 We describe the system as a binary Coulomb mixture of $N_\uparrow$ spin-up and $N_\downarrow$ spin-down electrons ($N = N_\uparrow + N_\downarrow$ and total density $n$) immersed in a neutralizing uniform background of smeared out positive charges at $T = 0$.
 As to the dissipative processes in the system, we recall that Landau damping should be negligible at strong coupling values.
 Focusing, then, on collisional damping, one observes that at $k=0$ the \textit{intraspecies} damping vanishes, due to momentum conservation \cite{DAmico2000}.
-The damping in this domain is due to \textit{interspecies} collisions, whose effect may be described in terms of a viscous drag force proportional to $ \gamma |\mathbf v_{\uparrow} (\mathbf r) - \mathbf v_{\downarrow}(\mathbf r)|,$ where $\mathbf v_\uparrow, \mathbf v_{\downarrow}$ are the local hydrodynamic velocities of the spin-up, spin-down components and $\gamma$ is the drag coefficient \cite{Silvestri2015}.
-The soundness of this approach in conjunction with the QLCA (collisional QLCA) method for other systems has been corroborated by a series of computer simulations, which have provided excellent agreement with calculations based on the model.
-The issue of the viscous damping (``spin drag") has been studied both theoretically \cite{DAmico2010,*Takahashi2007,*Yashenkin2015}, and proved experimentally \cite{Weber2005}.
+The damping in this domain is due to \textit{interspecies} collisions, whose effect may be described in terms of a viscous drag force proportional to $ \gamma |\vb v_{\uparrow} (\vb r) - \vb v_{\downarrow}(\vb r)|,$ where $\vb v_\uparrow, \vb v_{\downarrow}$ are the local hydrodynamic velocities of the spin-up, spin-down components and $\gamma$ is the drag coefficient \cite{Silvestri2015}.
+The soundness of this approach in conjunction with the QLCA method for other systems has been corroborated by a series of computer simulations, which have provided excellent agreement with calculations based on the model.
+The issue of the viscous damping (``spin drag") has been studied both theoretically \cite{DAmico2010,Takahashi2007,Yashenkin2015}, and proved experimentally \cite{Weber2005}.